Disconnect your sump pump from the sewer

 1. Surface Run-Off or Groundwater.
 Connect a roof downspout, sump pump, exterior foundation drain, areaway drain, or other source of surface run-off or groundwater to a building sewer or building drain that is connected directly or indirectly to a public sanitary sewer.

 Also you’ll want to talk to your insurance agent to verify your sewer backup coverage.
-On a related note, ask your insurance agent about insurance for water and sewer line breaks (doesn’t guarantee coverage regarding a back-up though).
+On a related note, ask your insurance agent about insurance for water and sewer line breaks (doesn’t guarantee coverage regarding a back-up).
 Re the lines themselves, the City is also a partner of HomeServe USA which is recommended by the National League of Cities as an option.
-Info on other flood related items, including our temporary residential tree dump on Western Ave, can be found at here.